Our vegan cinnamon rolls are easy to make with simple pantry staples. They are soft, moist, light, and packed with a lovely cinnamon flavor.

 Variation

-To make date paste, blend pitted dates that have previously soaked in hot water for 30 minutes with a high-speed blender until the turn into a smooth paste.
+To make a date paste, blend pitted dates previously soaked in hot water for 30 minutes with a high-speed blender until they turn into a smooth paste.

 For the dough, mix the date paste with the plant milk, oil, and yeast until the date paste is fully dissolved in the liquid.

-Then add the flour and salt and continue as described above.
+Then, add the flour and salt and continue as described in the recipe above.

-Thanks to the smooth and spreadable texture, and the lovely flavor, date paste is particularly suitable for the filling of our cinnamon rolls as well and will replace vegan butter and sugar in one fell swoop.
+Thanks to its smooth and spreadable texture and lovely flavor, date paste is suitable for filling our cinnamon rolls.
+It will replace vegan butter and sugar in one fell swoop.

 You'll need 160 grams (5.6 oz) of date paste to mix with the cinnamon.